 1. Getting the presentation right

-The biggest challenge when starting a subscription business is making your box stand out from the crowd.
+The biggest challenge to selling subscription boxes is making your box stand out from the crowd.
 Right from the start, you need to think about how you’re going to present the product and make it appear gift-worthy.

 Remember, a lot of the appeal is in the unboxing and overall experience of receiving a surprise each month, even if the subscriber bought it for themselves.
 So, what will the box look like?
 How will you select the products?
 What standard of finish will it have?
 How big will it be?